 Dr McKinley feels that changes in law enforcement are opening up opportunities in the field beyond traditional police officers.

-“There is a huge opening for other professions to come back to universities and move into law enforcement: social workers, medical staff undertaking forensics education, psychologists, lawyers, nurses and so forth.
+“There is a huge opening for other professions to come back to universities and move into law enforcement.
+That includes social workers, medical staff undertaking forensics education, psychologists, lawyers and nurses.
 And a lot of our students are career changers.
-Overall we are seeing people getting advanced qualifications to learn about the new ways that law enforcement is working.”
+Overall people are getting advanced qualifications to learn about the new ways that law enforcement is working.”

 Mr Daly explained that current professionals are also looking at expanding their skills and knowledge.